Acts of Violence: Production

 Principal photography began in Cleveland, Ohio, in March 2017, including aerial shots of the Old Central Police Station.

 Release

-Acts of Violence has grossed $386,790 in the United Arab Emirates and Portugal.
+Acts of Violence was released in a limited theatrical engagement and on video-on-demand by Lionsgate Premiere on January 12, 2018.
+The film grossed $386,790 in the United Arab Emirates and Portugal.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 28 out of 100, based on 6 critics, indicating "generally unfavorable" reviews.